 In 1731 the Frenchman, René Antoine Ferchauld de Réamur (1683-1757) proposed a thermometer scale on which the freezing point of water was 0° and the boiling point was 80°.
-The Réamur scale is not in use today.
+The Réamur scale is no longer in use today.

 In 1742 a Swedish scientist named Anders Celsius (1701-1744) devised a thermometer scale dividing the freezing and boiling points of water into 100 degrees.
 Celsius chose 0 degrees for the boiling point of water, and 100 degrees for the freezing point.
-A year later, the Frenchman Jean Pierre Cristin (1683-1755) inverted the Celsius scale to produce the Centigrade scale used today (freezing point 0°, boiling point 100°).
+A year later, the Frenchman Jean Pierre Cristin (1683-1755) inverted the Celsius scale to produce the centigrade scale used today (freezing point 0°C, boiling point 100°C).
 By international agreement in 1948 Cristin’s adapted scale became known as Celsius and is still in use today.

 In 1848 Sir William Thomson, Baron Kelvin of Largs, Lord Kelvin of Scotland (1824 – 1907) proposed the absolute temperature scale with zero degrees being the theoretical lowest temperature possible where molecular motion ceases.
 Kelvin defined 1 Kelvin degree as being equal to one Celsius.
-The Degree Kelvin is the current Standard Unit of temperature measurement.
+Since 1967 it has been known simply as the kelvin (K).